 Base Tool Use Overhead

 Every Claude API request using tools includes a system prompt that enables tool functionality.
-This overhead is automatically added:
+This overhead is automatically added.
+Per Anthropic’s official docs (as of May 2026):

 Per-Tool Definition Overhead